rafaelrpinto/health-api-serverless/README.md

 # Overview
-https://github.com/rafaelrpinto/health-api-serverless.
+AWS Lambda / Node.js api that searches a DynamoDB database of health facilities based on Brazilian government data.
 The api accesses the database created by [health-dynamo-db](https://github.com/rafaelrpinto/https://github.com/rafaelrpinto/health-dynamo-db).

 This project was built using Node 6.10.